abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 # info

-this project for educational purposes only
+this project is for educational purposes only

-this project only good for small projects that does not need a lot of data
+this project is only good for small projects that do not need a lot of data

 this project is open source and you can contribute to it